-- The speed limit on Seminary Place is 25 mph as it is on Providence Place between Lipsey St. and Mirabeau St. On Lipsey, Dement, Mirabeau, Selma, and Iroquois Streets, it is 15 mph. - 2.
+- 1. The speed limit on Seminary Place is 25 mph as it is on Providence Place between Lipsey St. and Mirabeau St. On Lipsey, Dement, Mirabeau, Selma, and Iroquois Streets, it is 15 mph. - 2.
 The speed limit on Leavell Lane from Gentilly Boulevard to Lipsey Street is 20 mph from 7:00 am until 5:30 pm Monday-Friday.
 Any other time the speed limit is 25 mph. - 3.
-All parking areas and street other than those named above ar 10 mph speed zones. - 4.
-The trailer park area speed limit is 10 mph from Providence Place at Mirabeau to Seminary Place at Farnsworth driveway exit. - If you observe an emergency vehicle behind you, pull to the right side of the street or into a parking lot and stop.
+All parking areas and street other than those named above ar 10 mph speed zones. - If you observe an emergency vehicle behind you, pull to the right side of the street or into a parking lot and stop.
 Do not block traffic.
-The officer may or may not be pursuing you. - 6.
+The officer may or may not be pursuing you. - 5.
 The following vehicle movements are prohibited: - Failure to stop or yield at appropriate signs. - Failure to obey signs regulating movement. - Exceeding the speed limit, or exceeding a safe speed for special conditions, such as severe weather or traffic or pedestrian congestion. - Reckless driving and/or endangering life or property. - Passing moving cars going the same direction. - Following too closely. - Driving on the wrong side of the street, or driving the wrong way on a one-way street or in a parking lot. - Failure to yield to vehicle having the right-of-way. - Driving against the natural flow of traffic. - Driving without a current license plate. - Driving without a current driver's license. - Driving without proper insurance. - Failure to yield to an emergency vehicle. - Failure to yield to pedestrians crossing at a marked crosswalk.
 All vehicles should yield to pedestrians at any time or place when it is necessary to avoid an accident.